 Exporting or importing meetings

-Meetings can be exported by clicking on the Export XLS button in the Meetings tab in the Appointments module in Backstage.
+Meetings can be exported by clicking on the Export XLS button in the Meetings module in Backstage, or via the workspace dashboard.

-The exported .xlsx file contains one row per meeting, and it includes the following details:
+The exported .xlsx file contain the following sheets:

 -